 Topics: Burglary/Theft, Second District

-The NOPD needs the public’s assistance identifying and locating two suspects wanted in connection with a theft.
+The NOPD has identified and apprehended Tremain Richardson as the suspect wanted in connection with a theft.

 by Aaron E. Looney

-The NOPD is seeking assistance to locate a juvenile reported as a runaway.
+The NOPD is seeking to locate a woman reported as missing on June 11, 2017.

 ...in your inbox.